 At Grand Canyon University (GCU), wellness is an important part of our campus culture.
 The experienced healthcare practitioners at the Canyon Health and Wellness Clinic provide quality medical services to all students, faculty and staff.
 Explore our available services and GCU healthcare requirements for more information.

 Schedule an Appointment

-Book an appointment online at the Canyon Health and Wellness Clinic to be seen by one of our caring registered nurses or nurse practitioners.
+Book an appointment online at the Canyon Health and Wellness Clinic to be seen by our caring, board-certified physician or nurse practitioners.
 Your GCU student ID is your username.

 Learn About Providers

 Monday - Friday: 8 am - 5:30 pm